 All three of my significant relationships have involved long distance in some way.
 As a young man who was terrified of any sort of commitment whatsoever, I found that I could only allow myself to fall for a girl if she was at least 500 miles away.1 The first one, we both genuinely tried to make it work, but things fell apart spectacularly.
-The second one we both agreed that our lives were taking us to different parts of the world and we were probably better off letting it go, we then struggled to, you know, actually let go over the next year.
+The second one, we both agreed that our lives were taking us to different parts of the world and we were probably better off letting it go, we then struggled to, you know, actually let go over the next year.
 The third, because we had both done this before, we immediately made plans to end the distance as soon as possible (six months) and then made the appropriate sacrifices to do so.2

 So I guess what I’m saying is, I’ve seen both sides of the long distance relationship coin.
 I’ve seen them implode and I’ve seen them fizzle out.
 I’ve seen them be worth the pain and loneliness but also reach the moment of needing to let go.

-When it comes to surviving the distance, here’s what I’ve learned is most important:
+When it comes to surviving the distance, here’s what I’ve learned is most important.

 1. You Always Need Something to Look Forward To Together

-What kills long distance relationships is the constant underlying uncertainty to everything.
+What kills long distance relationships is the constant underlying uncertainty of everything.
 “Is this all worth it?”
 “Does she still feel the same way about me as she did before?”
 “Is he secretly meeting other girls without me knowing?”
 “Am I kidding myself with all of this?
 Maybe we’re horrible for each other and I don’t know it.”